addap/egalax-rs/Readme.md

 Hidraw uses a dynamic major number, meaning that udev should be relied on to create hidraw device nodes.
 ```

-This affected me as I used to use the first hidraw device `/dev/hidraw0` to read the touchscreen input but currently it is taken up by the buttons on my external USB speakers.
+This affected me because some time ago I used to use the first hidraw device `/dev/hidraw0` to read the touchscreen input, but currently this device is taken up by the buttons on my external USB speakers.
 For development it's easier if we have a static device node.
-For that we use the folloing udev rules in the file `linux_config/51-hidraw.rules`
+For that we use the following udev rules in the file `linux_config/51-hidraw-dev.rules`
 ```
 SUBSYSTEM=="hidraw", ACTION=="add", SUBSYSTEMS=="usb", ATTRS{idProduct}=="0001", ATTRS{idVendor}=="0eef", GROUP="input", SYMLINK+="hidraw.egalax"
 ```